krisbren/kristian-brende-js1-ma1/README.md

-# kristian-brende-js1-ma1
- JavaScript 1 Module Assignment 1
+# Files for JavaScript 1 Module Asssignment 1